aabarmin/homelab/README.md

 ```

 When the key is generated, it is saved to the `~/.ssh/id_rsa` and needs to be
-compied to the Raspberry Pi.
+copied to the Raspberry Pi.
 Execute the following command to do so:

 ```shell
 ssh-copy-id abarmin@barmin-home.local